Department of Computer Science, College of Science, University of Sulaimani, Sulaimani, Iraq

 Fig. 1.
 The character connectivity of Kurdish text.

-Based on the nature of Kurdish fonts, characters may overlap vertically to produce certain compounds of letters at certain positions of the word segments, such as “ل, large and large,” which can be represented by single atomic graphemes called ligatures [3], [4].
+Based on the nature of Kurdish fonts, characters may overlap vertically to produce certain compounds of letters at certain positions of the word segments, such as “ل, and ,” which can be represented by single atomic graphemes called ligatures [3], [4].

 This paper presents a Kurdish text segmentation algorithm.
 The proposed algorithm uses the projection-based approach concepts to separate lines, words, and letters.